Gather Emergency Supplies

 - Pet supplies (see expanded list below)

-Once you’ve gathered your supplies, pack the items in easy-to-carry containers, clearly label the containers, and store them where they are easily accessible.
-In a disaster situation, you may need access to your emergency supply kit quickly - whether you are sheltering at home or evacuating.
-Make sure to check expiration dates on food, water, and batteries throughout the year.
+Once you’ve gathered your supplies, pack the items in easy-to-carry containers.
+Clearly label the containers, and store them where you can reach them easily.
+In a disaster situation, you may need to get your emergency supply kit quickly - whether you are sheltering at home or evacuating.
+Make sure to check expiration dates on food, water, medicine, and batteries throughout the year.

-Involving children is the first step in helping them know what to do in an emergency.
+Involving children in getting ready is the first step in helping them know what to do in an emergency.
 There are many ways children can help.

-- Ask them to think of items that they would like to include in an emergency supply kit, such as books or games or nonperishable food items.
-Ask them to help you remember to keep the kits updated.
+- Ask them to think of items that they would like to include in an emergency supply kit, such as books or games and food that won’t spoil.

-- Children can help mark the dates on a calendar for checking emergency supplies.
-Remember to rotate or replace emergency food and water every six months and replace batteries as necessary.
+- Children can help mark the dates on a calendar for checking emergency supplies and remind you to check the supplies.
+Remember to rotate or replace emergency food, water, medicine, and batteries as necessary.

 - Children can also help prepare plans and disaster kits for family pets.